 Ask about: There should be a range of prices depending on how much you want to store and service level.
 Also ask about special offers for signing up.
 If you can’t negotiate on price, you can still compare prices between services.

 Benefits: Cloud services often offer levels of service that cater for a range of business sizes and budgets.
 If you don’t need on-call 24-hours-a-day support, the costs should be much lower.

 Ask about: If it’s an overseas service with different business hours to New Zealand’s, does this affect response times to queries?
+If it becomes unavailable, what's their response time to get you back up and running again?
 If you hold government data, you may be required to use a New Zealand-based cloud server.
 The Government Communications Security Bureau has a manual on keeping government information secure.

 Benefits: It’s usually very easy to change services.
 Notice times will be in your contract.